The heart of our church's life is worship.

 Expect an intimate, meditative worship experience.
 Rev. Bob Henderson will preach in the Chapel service two Sundays per month, complemented by our associate ministers and pastoral residents in the remaining weeks.
-The day's music director will play organ or piano and lead a rotating group of instrumentalists and vocalists.
+Congregational hymns accompanied on organ or piano and offertory music designed for the intimate setting invigorate worship.
 The service will last 45 to 50 minutes, allowing worshippers to attend Sunday School immediately following.
 Communion will be served once per month on the same Sunday as other services.
-Musicians will bring surprises to the Chapel service each week, mostly traditional in nature, with a joyful and intimate feel.

 Our 9:30 contemporary worship service is in the Sanctuary, featuring a worship team of instrumentalists and singers.